 How to reach Sary Mogul

-From Kyrgyzstan: There is a daily marshrutka at 2 pm from Osh to Daroot Korgon stopping in most settlements in the Alay valley.
+From Kyrgyzstan: The best way to travel to sary Mogul is from Osh in Southern Kyrgyzstan.
+There is a daily marshrutka at 2 pm from Osh to Daroot Korgon stopping in most settlements in the Alay valley.
 Make sure you are at the Osh bus station around 1 pm to get a seat (300 som) and expect to be in Sary Mogul around 6 pm.

 Alternatively there are shared taxi’s for 400 som per seat that leave when full from the New bus station in Osh.
 There should be several shared taxi’s that leave throughout the day.